 This introductory Computer-Aided Drafting & Design (CADD) course provides career information and technical training to prepare students for all of the upper-level CADD and machining courses.
-Students will study principle CADD procedures and techniques, as related to the disciplines of drafting and design, and include freehand sketching, measurement systems, dimensioning, geometric
+Students will study principle CADD procedures and techniques, as related to the disciplines of drafting and design, and include freehand sketching, measurement systems, dimensioning, geometric construction, technical drawing, detailed 2D drawing and 3D modeling, and prototyping.
+Projects will focus on practical methods of conceptual and visual communication.

-\Can be accepted for Art credit.
+Can be accepted for Art credit.
 This CTE course may count as a third year of math if it follows your college and career plan.
 College credit may be obtained if the course is completed with a C or better and the necessary paperwork is done.
-See page 15 for more information.
+See page 13 for more information.

-ADVANCED CADD/CAM I CTT201/202 Open to Grade(s): 10, 11, 12
+ADVANCED CADD/CAM I

-Credit(s): 1.0 CTE credit/Arts credit/3rd year math This course is for the advanced student who has completed CADD Fundamentals.
-It continues the study of the design process
+Open to Grade(s): 10, 11, 12 Length: 1 year Credit(s): 1.0 CTE credit/Arts credit/3rd year math

+Prerequisite: CADD Fundamentals

 This course is for the advanced student who has completed CADD Fundamentals.
 It continues the study of the design process and use of Computer Aided Drafting (CAD) as a major design tool in the Engineering fields and industrial trades.
-This course will introduce students to the processes and operations associated with computer numerical controlled design by building on their
+This course will introduce students to the processes and operations associated with computer numerical controlled design by building on their CADD skills.

-CADD skills.
 Students will learn the basics of numerical control programming (CNC) through the use of computers and computer graphics, with an emphasis on fabrication and assembly of a product after the design phase is completed.
 Students will further expand their knowledge of visualizing in 3D, CNC machines, 3D printers, laser engravers, and hand tools to develop a broader understanding of advanced manufacturing processes and techniques.
 College credit may be obtained if the course is completed with a C or better and the necessary paperwork is done.
-See page 11 for more information.
+See page 13 for more information.